 “Support hasn’t responded to my refund request in over a month.”

 These are not just isolated complaints.
-These are the problems users face regularly while using Necro IPTV.
+These are the problems users regularly face while using Necro IPTV, and I have firsthand experience with them.

 Technical Knowledge For Setting Up Necro IPTV

-Getting Necro IPTV to run properly is not easy.
+I am pretty comfortable with tech, and I struggled to get Necro IPTV to run properly.
 It requires more technical knowledge than most users possess.
 The service relies heavily on third-party applications, and finding reliable IPTV player software that works consistently with their streams is an ongoing challenge.

 Even users with technical backgrounds report spending hours tweaking settings, trying different players, and troubleshooting connection issues.
 For average users, this technical complexity makes the service nearly unusable.